 Job Accommodation Case Studies

-The Holistic Approach to Assistive Technology Solutions
+Holistic Approach to Assistive Technology Solutions

 My detailed case studies demonstrate that successful implementation of assistive technology solutions extends far beyond the technology itself.
 Each case exemplifies the critical interplay of multiple factors: